 While I will leave the exact recipe for making the perfect idli and dosa to Google, I can say that idli/dosa batter cannot be made in an instant unlike other foods.
 If we would like to make the idli/dosa batter (totally homemade), tomorrow morning, the process has to be started 24 hrs earlier – if you are in a tropical climate and longer if you are in a colder climate.

-This because, the lentils have to soaked and ground in a special appliance called a ‘grinder'(or we can do it in a blender too) The resulting batter has to be fermented at least for 6-10 hrs(preferably overnight) .
+This because, the lentils have to be soaked and ground in a special appliance called a ‘grinder'(or we can do it in a blender too) The resulting batter has to be fermented at least for 6-10 hrs(preferably overnight) .

 Once the batter has beautifully fermented, the idlis and dosas are ready to be made and relished with the different accompaniments! 🙂

 Accompaniments to the idli-dosa duo:

 Now, there are a variety of chutneys that can accompany the popular idli-dosa combo.
 There is coconut chutney, coriander chutney, mint chutney, tomato chutney, onion chutney( and my kids prefer all the colored variations! :)) and even more combinations to make this humble food even more tasty!

-There is also the very authentic Tamil Nadu ‘sambhar’ (lentil based vegetable stew as per Wikipedia) that can accompany the idli or dosa along with a a variety of chutneys to make the food super yummy! 🙂
+There is also the very authentic Tamil Nadu ‘sambhar’ (lentil based vegetable stew as per Wikipedia) that can accompany the idli or dosa to make this food super yummy! 🙂

 How should it be?

 Now, depending the quality of the lentils, the temperature and the duration of the fermentation and the proportion of lentils, the idlis and dosas might come differently.
-Technically, the idlis have to soft (like ‘malligai poo’ 🙂 aka ‘jasmine flowers’ and dosas may or may not be crisp.
-But the taste is definitely out of this world! 🙂
+Technically, the idlis have to be soft (like ‘malligai poo’ 🙂 aka ‘jasmine flowers’ and dosas may or may not be crisp.
+But the taste for both is definitely out of this world! 🙂

 Can we order them from outside?